EIP-8130 - Account Abstraction by Account Configuration

 digest = keccak256(abi.encode(TYPEHASH, account, chainId, sequence, actorChangesHash))

-Both paths share the same signed actor changes and change_sequence counters. applySignedActorChanges() parses the verifier address from auth, calls the verifier to get the actorId, and checks actor_config. authorizeActor writes actor_config and, for policy-bearing actors (policyType != 0x00), the policy_commitment and policy_manager slots; revokeActor clears them all.
-Anyone can call these functions; authorization comes from the signed operation, not the caller.
-All actor modification paths are blocked when the account is locked (see Account Lock).
+Both paths carry the same signed actor changes, share the same change_sequence counters, and are equally portable (chain_id 0 for cross-chain or a specific chain_id for chain-local).
+They differ only in transport: the protocol consumes the signed change directly on 8130 chains, while everywhere else the EVM function does. applySignedActorChanges() parses the authenticator address from auth, calls the authenticator to get the actorId, and checks actor_config. authorizeActor writes actor_config and, when POLICY is set, the policy_commitment and policy_manager slots; revokeActor clears them all.
+Anyone can call these functions; authorization comes from the signed operation, not the caller. authorizeActor/revokeActor and delegation are blocked when the account is locked; lock/unlock use the dedicated applySignedLockChanges entry point (see Account Lock).

 rlp([